Taking a positive approach to personal development, Wellness Coaches focus on helping students set and achieve meaningful goals.

 Using a strengths-based and non-judgmental approach, UB Wellness Coaches assist students in pursuing goals related to academic, physical, social, emotional, relational or spiritual wellness.

-In order to access the Wellness Coaching program, students have to be currently registered and have paid the Student Health Fee.
+In order to access the Wellness Coaching program, students have to be registered for the current semester and have paid the Health Fee.

 Wellness Coaching is a short-term option for students who have a goal in mind and need help formulating a plan to reach that goal.
 Students meet with their coach for an initial 45-60 minute session to discuss goals, values, and motivations for making the behavior change.
 After that, students may meet with their coach to follow up one or more times for 20-30 minutes to adjust the strategy and assess progress.